qcode-software/qcode-tcl/doc/cast.md

 * * *

-The `cast` API provides a way to cast to a certain data type - returning the casted item if it is castable otherwise an error.
+The `cast` API provides a way to cast to a certain data type - returning the canonical string representation of the type if it is castable otherwise an error.

 To test for castability see [castable](castable.md).